Admission procedure

 4) Validate you place

-In order to meet the necessary deadlines, please access the 2024 the September Admission Calendar.
+In order to meet the necessary deadlines, please access the September 2025 Admission Calendar.

 Eligibility criteria